MD1968/brixworth/README.md

     * The project uses __Google API__ a set of application programming interfaces (APIs) which allow communication with Google Services.

 * <a href="https://console.cloud.google.com">Bootswatch</a>
-    * The project uses Bootswatch – A toolkit for styling templates.
+    * The project uses Bootswatch â€“ A toolkit for styling templates.

 TESTING: